thaume/jquery-gace/README.md

 ### Inactive Tab
 Do you know a lot of users will open your page, navigate in an other tab for one or two minutes, and then be back on your page?
-To track how many times your page was put in background (inactive) you can activate the GACE option:
+To track how many times your page was put in background (inactive) you can activate the GACE option.

+- Activation:

 	```javascript
 	$.gace({